 - Nebulizers are not recommended to be used at school this year due to the COVID-19 pandemic.
 This is consistent with the national guidelines to reduce the spread of respiratory droplets/aerosols.
 All asthma medications need to be administered via metered dose inhaler or dry powder inhaler.
 A holding chamber/spacer is recommended.
 A current prescription for the inhaler is required, per the WDMCS medication policy.

 - The Health Office must have a written daily or as needed authorization form from the parent/guardian.
 Please include the student’s name, name of medication, amount to be given, time of medication is to be given, reason for the medication, and parent/guardian signature.

 - The medication must be in the original current container (NO plastic bags or envelopes with loose pills).

 - The directions on the medication container must match the parent authorization.

 ALL medications (prescription and over-the-counter) must be kept in the Health Office at all times.
-The only exception to this policy is if a student has authorization to self-administer asthma medications.
+The only exception to this policy is if a student has authorization to self-administer asthma or epinephrine auto-injection medication.

 Parents and/or guardians are responsible for their children’s medical costs even if the child is injured while at school.
 The school does not carry individual accident insurance on students.
 The state of Iowa provides health insurance for uninsured children.